tim-gr/gradle-dependencies-reporter/README.md

-# gradle-dependency-reporter
+# Gradle Dependencies Reporter

-This repository contains a custom Gradle plugin for Gradle dependencies reports.
+This repository contains a custom Gradle plugin for Gradle project dependencies reports.

 When applied to the root project of your multi-module Gradle project, the plugin registers a task to generate an interactive HTML dependencies report.
 This report visualizes how modules depend on